Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Introduction

-\xhdr{Properties of SecGD} During the training process, the server learns nothing but the global gradient, that is, the sum over the local gradients that are computed on the individual distributed datasets.
-SecGD belongs to second kind of approaches mentioned in the beginning: it trades communication cost against privacy.
-An summary can be found in \Secref{sec:nutshell}.
-These are the key properties of SecGD: \begin{itemize} \denselist \item Main idea: privacy by adding and canceling noise. \item Computational privacy guarantee: compromising privacy would require solving hard instances of the multidimensional subset sum problem, which is computationally intractable. \item Trust assumptions: at least two honest clients; an anonymization network such as Tor \cite{syverson2004tor}. \item Increase of communication compared to standard distributed gradient descent by only a logarithmic factor in the number of users and the number of parameters of the ML model. \item No need for peer\hyp to\hyp peer connections between clients. \item Noise\hyp efficient extension to ensure differential privacy for the global gradient. \item Limitation to settings where clients have a stable Internet connection and are unlikely to drop out during a training iteration. \end{itemize}
+\xhdr{Properties of S5} During the summation process, the server learns nothing but the sum of the clients' summands, where each client contributes a single summand.
+These are the key properties of S5: \begin{itemize} \item Main idea: privacy by adding and canceling noise. \item Computational privacy guarantee: compromising privacy would require solving a hard instance of the multidimensional subset sum problem, which we show to be computationally intractable. \item Trust assumptions: at least two honest clients; a mixnet such as Tor \cite{syverson2004tor}.
+The aggregating server may be malicious. \item Increase of communication compared to standard distributed summation by only a logarithmic factor in the number of users and the dimensionality of the summands. \item No need for peer\hyp to\hyp peer connections between clients. \item To the best of our knowledge, the first method without loss in summation accuracy that works under these trust and connection assumptions and provides a computational privacy guarantee. \item Limitation to \emph{either} small vectors and few clients, \emph{or} settings where clients have a stable Internet connection and are unlikely to drop out during the summation process. \end{itemize}

-Despite the limitation mentioned last, SecGD applies to many situations of practical importance, e.g., multiple hospitals that each collect patient data and want to pool the data across hospitals to answer research questions; a franchise company that wants to analyze customer behavior via purchase logs in its different branches; or a vendor of server software that wants to improve its product's performance by optimizing it for common usage patterns.
-In the last example, the software would collect usage statistics that the vendor would like to use to train an ML model on a central server.
+Despite the limitation mentioned last, S5 applies to many situations of practical importance, e.g., multiple hospitals that each collect patient data and want to pool the data across hospitals to answer research questions; a franchise company that wants to analyze customer behavior via purchase logs in its different branches; or a vendor of server software that wants to improve its product's performance by optimizing it for common usage patterns.
+In this last setting, the Internet connections would be stable because the software would run on servers.
+However, the software would continuously get new users and lose old ones, and the users typically would not know each other.
+Hence distributing cryptographic keys, which are required for many existing protocols for privacy\hyp preserving summation, manually between the different users would not be an option.

+\xhdr{Application to federated learning} S5 can be used to train machine learning models on distributed data in the federated learning (FL) paradigm \cite{federatedlearning}.
+In FL, clients compute model updates w.r.t.\ their local datasets and send them to a server, which uses the average of these updates to update the model.
+S5 can be used for the averaging to prevent the server from extracting information about the datasets from the model updates.
+We discuss this application in more detail in \Secref{sec:fl}.